Top Attractions at the Granada Alhambra Palace

 How to get to the Alhambra

-There are several options to get to the Alhambra in Granada.
+There are several options for getting to the Alhambra in Granada.

-- By bus: The monument is served by several urban bus lines such as the C30, the C32 and the C35.
+- Bus: there are several urban bus lines such as the C30, the C32 and the C35.

-- By car: Cars enter via the Ronda Sur (A-395).
+- Car: enter from the Ronda Sur (A-395).
 Take the Granada ring road (N-323/ A-44) towards the south (Motril).
 When you have skirted the city you will see the direction Alhambra (Ronda Sur) to the car park of the monument where you can park your car.

 How long does it take to walk around the Alhambra?

-About 3 hours with a 30 minute queue at the entrance.
+About 3 hours and 30 minutes queuing at the entrance.

 Isabel's Traveller Tip